opstree/OT-Microservices/README.md

     - **DB_URL** ---> URL of the database server
     - **DB_PORT** ---> Port on which database is running

+- There is health check url also available at /health, which provides the information that application is healthy or nots

 **Important:- In MySQL database should exist with name employeedb**

 ## Directory Layout